raunakkk21/Keywords/README.md

 - Control, monitor, and analyze system behavior
 - Attach small, efficient programs to various kernel hooks
 - Run programs upon triggering of an event
-55. **HCI** - Hyper-converged infrastructure (HCI) is a software-defined IT infrastructure that combines servers and storage into a single cluster.
-HCI uses intelligent software to create flexible building blocks that replace legacy infrastructure.
+55. **HCI** - Hyper-converged infrastructure (HCI) is a software-defined IT infrastructure that virtualizes all the elements of conventional "hardware-defined" systems.
   HCI includes:
 - Virtualized computing (a hypervisor)
 - Software-defined storage